berenddeboer/cdk-drizzle-migrate/API.md

 - *Type:* aws-cdk-lib.aws_ec2.SubnetSelection
 - *Default:* PRIVATE_WITH_EGRESS subnets

-Optional subnet selection to deploy the Lambda function.
+Optional subnet selection to deploy the Lambda function Only used when vpc is specified.

 ---